The Verus Precision Integrated Process (VIP)

 Think about it…

-Working with several clients we have developed a new innovative process which we believe has the potential to revolutionise the design and validation of injection moulded components.
+Over the last twelve months the team at Verus have been working closely with several clients to develop a new innovative process which we believe has the potential to revolutionise the design and validation of injection-moulded components.

 The Verus Integrated Process, or VIP as we call it, is our new pioneering integrated service that combines the power of our world-leading bespoke Fixture Designs, Autodesk Moldflow Technology, off-line metrology CMM software and our 3D printing technologies.